ChaksUdacity/Project_Data_Visualisation_Dimple.js/README.md

 Once on receiving feedback to the visualization, I understood packing too many parameters is loosing the message.
 Hence on feedback, I removed age and converted the vertcla bar plot to horizontal bar plot after a nuber of try with horizontal plot bar based on percentile axix (i.e. myChart.addPctAxis("x", "Survived");

 Feedback - include all feedback you received from others on your visualization from the first sketch to the final visualization
-Person (1) Kristien Ahlgren(men) as below:
+Person (1) Kristien Ahlgren as below:
- The main message from the whole thing is, if you were rich and female, you had much better changes...they loaded the money folks to lifeboats first, ladys first..
+What do you notice in the visualization?: The main message from the whole thing is, if you were rich and female, you had much better changes...they loaded the money folks to lifeboats first, ladys first..
- The places where rich folks came fall into that category Visualisation : The chart is not good, how to interpret the age is odd..e.g.
+ The places where rich folks came fall into that category What questions do you have about the data?: Data is reasonable What relationships do you notice? : rich and being women stands a better chance of survival What do you think is the main takeaway from this visualization?: Survival chance is good for weaker sex Is there something you don’t understand in the graphic :  Visualisation : The chart is not good, how to interpret the age is odd..e.g.
 Why show combined age..

-Person (2) Eleaiya Bharati(men) as below:
+Person (2) Eleaiya Bharati as below:
+What do you notice in the visualization?:
+What questions do you have about the data?:
+What relationships do you notice?:
+What do you think is the main takeaway from this visualization?:
+Is there something you don’t understand in the graphic:

-Person (3) Govindan Bhooma(women) as below
+Person (3) Harish lagu as below
+What do you notice in the visualization?: Its good to be a woman, chances of survival are good.
+What questions do you have about the data? : data is ok.
+What relationships do you notice?: Probably you will have to be rich and old to survive?
+What do you think is the main takeaway from this visualization?: There was a concious decision on the ship by captain and  people on board since the life boats are limited.
+What do you notice in the visualization? : Looks like a simple age vs class chart, I dont fully understand

 Person (4); Varun Narayanan (student) as below:
 Women are laways alert to get out.
 May be the people sitting close to the door escaped first

 Resources - list of sources consulted to create visualization :
 (1) Class notes provided at Udacity website